 To further define the excess velocity of species $i$ relative to the $\psi$-average velocity, $\vec{v}_{i}^{ \psi}$, take

 By design, the collection of these excess velocities satisfies a kinematic relation

-In the language of linear algebra, this says that the space of excess species velocities is orthogonal to $\boldsymbol{\psi}$.
-Thus we may also refer to the column $\boldsymbol{\psi}$ itself as the kinematic relation associated with convective velocity $\vec{v} ^{\psi}$, because it defines the orthogonal subspace of the species velocities in which the set of excess species velocities must reside.
+In the language of linear algebra, this says that the space of excess species velocities is orthogonal to $\boldsymbol{\psi}.$\footnote{Two subspaces of an inner-product space are said to be orthogonal if the inner product between any two vectors from each of the respective subspaces is zero.} Thus we may also refer to the column $\boldsymbol{\psi}$ itself as the kinematic relation associated with convective velocity $\vec{v} ^{\psi}$, because it defines the orthogonal subspace of the species velocities in which the set of excess species velocities must reside.